 Vote Safe and a Little More in 2024

-Part 1 - Citizen Rights and Responsibilities
+Part 1—Citizen Rights and Responsibilities

-This state and country are in an existential crisis.
+Our state and country are in an existential crisis.
 The divisiveness has never been worse since the Civil War.

 The first step to changing this situation is to hear loudly the voice of ALL of the often-silent citizens.